Bradley Cooper: Personal life

 Cooper's early years in the entertainment industry were marred with difficulties.
 When his role in the second season of Alias was demoted to a minuscule part, he considered quitting show business.
 His substance addiction and doubts about his career triggered thoughts of suicide.
 Cooper credits his friend and fellow actor Will Arnett with helping him address his substance abuse and seek therapy.
-Cooper has abstained from alcohol since 2004, remarking that it would have destroyed his life.
+Cooper says he has abstained from alcohol and drugs since 2004, remarking that it would have destroyed his life.

 Cooper became engaged to actress Jennifer Esposito in October 2006, and they married that December.
 In May 2007, she filed for divorce which was finalized in November.
 Regarding their short marriage, he explained, "It was just something that happened.
 The good thing is, we both realized it ...
 Sometimes you just realize it."
 Before his marriage to Esposito, he met Renée Zellweger while filming Case 39 in 2006.
 The media speculated about the nature of their relationship in 2009, when the film was released.
 They reportedly broke up in 2011.

 He dated actress Zoe Saldaña from December 2011 to January 2013.
-He subsequently began dating English model and actress Suki Waterhouse in March 2013; their relationship ended two years later.
+In March 2013, he began dating English model and actress Suki Waterhouse.
+Their relationship ended two years later.
 Cooper was in a relationship with Russian model Irina Shayk from April 2015 to June 2019.
 They have a daughter together, Lea de Seine, born in March 2017.
+Cooper has been in a relationship with model Gigi Hadid since c. late 2023.

 Cooper and his family share a close bond.
 Two years after the death of his father from lung cancer in 2011, he relocated to Los Angeles with his mother.
 He said that after his father's diagnosis "I was in a very lucky position because I was able to put everything on hold in all aspects of my life and completely focus on taking care of him."
 He has described the process of his father's treatment as "just simply overwhelming, incredibly stressful, complex and all consuming".
 He has since supported organizations that help fight cancer.
-In June 2014, he joined the board of directors for the charity Hole in the Wall Gang Camp, a non-profit organization that serves people coping with cancer.
+In June 2014, he joined the board of directors for the charity Hole in the Wall Gang Camp, a non-profit organization and summer camp that serves children with chronic illnesses and disabilities.
 In April 2016, he participated in the launch of the Parker Institute for Cancer Immunotherapy that works for cancer patients.
 He served as an executive producer for Stand Up to Cancer's Fifth Biennial Telecast, a primetime fundraising special that aired in September.